-The increase in Net revenue from the factory-built housing segment for the three months ended June 29, 2019 compared to the same period last year was from higher home selling prices and changes in product mix, partially offset by a decrease in homes sold.
+The increase in Net revenue from the factory-built housing segment for the three and six months ended September 28, 2019 compared to the same periods last year was from improved home sales volume and higher home selling prices.
+The results also include \$6.4 million in revenue from the operations of Destiny Homes.

 Net factory-built housing revenue per home sold is a volatile metric dependent upon several factors.
 A primary factor is the price disparity between sales of homes to independent distributors, builders, communities and developers ("Wholesale") and sales of homes to consumers by Company-owned retail centers ("Retail").
 Wholesale sales prices are primarily comprised of the home and the cost to ship the home from a homebuilding facility to the home-site.
 Retail home prices include these items and retail markup, as well as items that are largely subject to home buyer discretion, including, but not limited to, installation, utility connections, site improvements, landscaping and additional services.
 Changes to the proportion of home sales among these distribution channels between reporting periods impacts the overall net revenue per home sold.
-For the three months ended June 29, 2019, the Company sold 3,058 homes Wholesale and 749 Retail versus 3,188 homes Wholesale and 699 homes Retail in the comparable prior year period.
-Further, fluctuations in net factory-built housing revenue per home sold are the result of changes in product mix, which results from home buyer tastes and preferences as they select home types/models, as well as optional home upgrades when purchasing the home.
+For the six months ended September 28, 2019, the Company sold 6,064 homes Wholesale and 1,524 Retail versus 6,036 homes Wholesale and 1,387 homes Retail in the comparable prior year period.
+Further, fluctuations in net factory-built housing revenue per home sold are the result of changes in product mix, which results from home buyer tastes and preferences as they select home types/ models, as well as optional home upgrades when purchasing the home.
 These selections vary regularly based on consumer interests, local housing preferences and economic circumstances.
 Our product prices are also periodically adjusted for the cost and availability of raw materials included in, and labor used to produce, each home.
 For these reasons, the Company has experienced, and expects to continue to experience, volatility in overall net factory-built housing revenue per home sold.

-Financial services segment revenue increased for the three months ended June 29, 2019, resulting from 33% more home loan sales period over period, increased interest income on commercial loans outstanding and more insurance policies in force in the current year compared to the prior year.
-The overall increase is partially offset by lower interest income earned on securitized loan portfolios that continue to amortize.
+Financial services segment revenue increased for the three months ended September 28, 2019, from a 24% increase in home loan sales compared to the prior year period, additional interest income on commercial loans outstanding and more insurance policies in force in the current year compared to the prior year.
+The overall increase is partially offset by lower interest income earned on the securitized loan portfolios that continue to amortize.